Equities Analysts Issue Forecasts for Hasbro, Inc.’s Q2 2021 Earnings (NASDAQ:HAS)

-Hasbro (NASDAQ:HAS) last issued its quarterly earnings data on Tuesday, April 27th.
-The company reported $1.00 earnings per share for the quarter, topping the consensus estimate of $0.64 by $0.36.
+Hasbro (NASDAQ:HAS) last released its earnings results on Tuesday, April 27th.
+The company reported $1.00 earnings per share for the quarter, beating analysts’ consensus estimates of $0.64 by $0.36.
+The business had revenue of $1.11 billion during the quarter, compared to the consensus estimate of $1.17 billion.
 Hasbro had a net margin of 7.44% and a return on equity of 17.99%.
-The company had revenue of $1.11 billion for the quarter, compared to analysts’ expectations of $1.17 billion.
-During the same quarter in the previous year, the firm posted $0.57 earnings per share.
-Hasbro’s revenue for the quarter was up .8% on a year-over-year basis.
+The firm’s revenue for the quarter was up .8% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.57 earnings per share.

-HAS has been the topic of several other research reports.
-KeyCorp boosted their target price on shares of Hasbro from $100.00 to $105.00 and gave the company an “overweight” rating in a report on Thursday.
-Jefferies Financial Group boosted their target price on shares of Hasbro from $113.00 to $115.00 and gave the company a “buy” rating in a report on Wednesday.
-Stifel Nicolaus dropped their target price on shares of Hasbro from $115.00 to $114.00 and set a “buy” rating on the stock in a report on Tuesday, February 9th.
-Truist Securities boosted their target price on shares of Hasbro from $95.00 to $100.00 and gave the company a “hold” rating in a report on Monday, March 22nd.
-Finally, BMO Capital Markets dropped their target price on shares of Hasbro from $90.00 to $85.00 and set a “market perform” rating on the stock in a report on Tuesday, February 9th.
-Five research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average price target of $102.13.
+Other analysts have also recently issued research reports about the stock.
+DA Davidson increased their price target on shares of Hasbro from $115.00 to $120.00 and gave the company a “buy” rating in a research note on Wednesday.
+Stifel Nicolaus dropped their price objective on shares of Hasbro from $115.00 to $114.00 and set a “buy” rating for the company in a research note on Tuesday, February 9th.
+Truist Securities raised their target price on shares of Hasbro from $95.00 to $100.00 and gave the company a “hold” rating in a report on Monday, March 22nd.
+BMO Capital Markets lowered their price objective on shares of Hasbro from $90.00 to $85.00 and set a “market perform” rating for the company in a research report on Tuesday, February 9th.
+Finally, Bank of America upped their price objective on shares of Hasbro from $92.00 to $106.00 and gave the stock a “neutral” rating in a research report on Thursday, February 4th.
+Five investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $102.13.

-Several institutional investors and hedge funds have recently bought and sold shares of HAS.
-FMR LLC raised its holdings in shares of Hasbro by 3.2% in the 1st quarter.
-FMR LLC now owns 60,034 shares of the company’s stock worth $5,104,000 after acquiring an additional 1,884 shares during the last quarter.
-Great West Life Assurance Co.
-Can raised its holdings in shares of Hasbro by 3.5% in the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 114,949 shares of the company’s stock worth $9,511,000 after acquiring an additional 3,939 shares during the last quarter.
-Advisor Partners LLC grew its position in Hasbro by 10.6% in the 3rd quarter.
-Advisor Partners LLC now owns 4,754 shares of the company’s stock worth $393,000 after purchasing an additional 457 shares in the last quarter.
-Eudaimonia Partners LLC grew its position in Hasbro by 70.3% in the 3rd quarter.
-Eudaimonia Partners LLC now owns 1,977 shares of the company’s stock worth $164,000 after purchasing an additional 816 shares in the last quarter.
-Finally, Aurora Investment Counsel grew its position in Hasbro by 16.5% in the 3rd quarter.
-Aurora Investment Counsel now owns 19,965 shares of the company’s stock worth $1,835,000 after purchasing an additional 2,831 shares in the last quarter.
-Institutional investors own 79.27% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+Mercer Global Advisors Inc. ADV lifted its position in Hasbro by 5.3% during the fourth quarter.
+Mercer Global Advisors Inc. ADV now owns 2,686 shares of the company’s stock valued at $251,000 after purchasing an additional 136 shares during the last quarter.
+JGP Wealth Management LLC lifted its position in Hasbro by 1.4% during the fourth quarter.
+JGP Wealth Management LLC now owns 10,316 shares of the company’s stock valued at $999,000 after purchasing an additional 145 shares during the last quarter.
+Raymond James Trust N.A. lifted its position in Hasbro by 1.8% during the fourth quarter.
+Raymond James Trust N.A. now owns 8,337 shares of the company’s stock valued at $780,000 after purchasing an additional 151 shares during the last quarter.
+Treasurer of the State of North Carolina lifted its position in Hasbro by 0.3% during the fourth quarter.
+Treasurer of the State of North Carolina now owns 48,770 shares of the company’s stock valued at $4,562,000 after purchasing an additional 170 shares during the last quarter.
+Finally, Van ECK Associates Corp lifted its position in Hasbro by 20.9% during the third quarter.
+Van ECK Associates Corp now owns 1,013 shares of the company’s stock valued at $84,000 after purchasing an additional 175 shares during the last quarter.
+Institutional investors and hedge funds own 79.27% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 17th.
-Investors of record on Monday, May 3rd will be issued a $0.68 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, May 17th.
+Stockholders of record on Monday, May 3rd will be given a $0.68 dividend.
 The ex-dividend date of this dividend is Friday, April 30th.
 This represents a $2.72 dividend on an annualized basis and a dividend yield of 2.74%.
-Hasbro’s dividend payout ratio is presently 66.67%.
+Hasbro’s dividend payout ratio (DPR) is currently 66.67%.

 Hasbro, Inc, together with its subsidiaries, operates as a play and entertainment company.
 The company's U.S. and Canada segment markets and sells action figures, arts and crafts, and creative play products; electronic toys and related electronic interactive products; fashion and other dolls, infant products, play sets, preschool toys, plush products, and sports action blasters and accessories; and vehicles and toy-related specialty products, as well as traditional board games, and trading card and role-playing games primarily in the United States and Canada.